tasanyphy01773/Computational_Physics/README.md

 # Computational_Physics
-Some code for essential methods in Computational Physics
+This repository contains some code for essential methods in Computational Physics